mind-inria/mri-nufft/README.rst

   - `pyNUFFT <https://github.com/jyhmiinlin/pynufft>`_
       CPU version of pyNUFFT, using standard python libraries.

-The NUFFT operation is often not enough to provide good image quality by itself.
-It is best used in an Compress Sensing setup.
+The NUFFT operation is often not enough to provide good image quality by itself: It is best used in a Compress Sensing setup.
 For such use cases,

 you can check the `pysap <https://github.com/CEA-COSMIC/pysap/>`_ package suite and  `pysap-mri <https://github.com/CEA-COSMIC/pysap-mri>`_ for MRI dedicated solutions.